-Did you know that 10 October is World Mental Health Day?
+It's World Mental Health Day on 10 October!
 We’ve compiled some ideas on how to take care of your mental health – not just for today, but throughout the year.

 For the longest time, there’s been a stigma around mental health.
 Those with mental disorders often face criticism from the public and, sadly, even their loved ones.
-There’s also not a lot of understanding when it comes to mental illnesses.
+There’s also little understanding when it comes to mental illnesses.
 Because of this, many do not seek the help that they need.
-A worldwide study involving 90,000 people confirmed this – it found that so many people don’t receive the right care due to the stigma around mental illnesses.
+A worldwide study involving 90,000 people confirmed this – it found that so many people don’t receive the proper care due to the stigma around mental illnesses.

-The Covid-19 pandemic has seen traction when it comes to mental health.
-Many folks felt the effects of social isolation, anxiety, and depression.
-Now, it’s not such a taboo to have conversations on mental health issues.
+Many folks felt the effects of social isolation, anxiety, and depression during the pandemic.
+Now, having conversations on mental health issues is not so taboo.
 But what can one do to take care of their mental well-being?
-Here are some tips that we find useful and relevant to everyone – parents, youths, working adults, and all…
+Here are some tips that we find helpful and relevant to everyone – parents, youths, working adults, and all…

 What you should do to take care of your mental health

 Talking about your mental health with someone, particularly with family and friends, can be challenging.
 You may not want to burden others with your problems, you don’t want to show vulnerability, or you don’t want to be stigmatised.
 It could even be a combination of factors.
-However, you shouldn’t suffer in silence.
+However, it would be best if you didn’t suffer in silence.

 Eventually, you might exhaust option #1.
 Your family and friends may be unable to provide you with the help you need.
 Or, you’ve decided (from the start) that speaking with a licensed mental health professional is more beneficial for you.
 Either way, it’s essential to find someone you can trust.
 A good therapist offers an outside perspective, helps you develop healthier coping skills, and assists you in making better decisions.

 So how do you find the right therapist?
 You’d want someone experienced in treating the problems you’re faced with.
 Take into consideration other personal factors in your search.
-For example, a queer person may want a therapist who’s queer-affirming.
+For example, a queer person may wish to have a queer-affirming therapist.
 Remember, therapy is a safe space where you can be yourself and talk about the things you’re going through.

-Putting yourself first can be tough, but it’s a necessary step for your mental health.
+Putting yourself first can be challenging but necessary for your mental health.
 Establishing boundaries helps you be more aware of yourself and your relationships.
-When you do this, you’re not being selfish – rather, it’s another way to care for others as well as yourself.
-However, realise that when you set limits, it may not be readily accepted by others.
-And that’s okay!
+When you do this, you’re not being selfish – instead, it’s another way to care for others and yourself.
+However, realise that when you set limits, others may not accept them.
+That’s okay!
 It takes time.
 Speak from your heart and tell them why this is important for you (and them).

 So, how do you set boundaries?
 The best way is by being direct and offering open, honest feedback about your limits.
-Let the other person know if a conversation is making you uncomfortable, or if you don’t have the bandwidth to deal with something.
+Let the other person know if a conversation makes you uncomfortable or if you don’t have the capacity to deal with something.
 Once you’ve set your boundaries, be consistent and follow through with what you’ve said.

 Nowadays, everyone can easily stay informed on current events through various sources.
 You check some news sites and social media, and you’re inundated with bad news after bad news.
 You tell yourself you’ll stop, but your thumb does the opposite.
 Soon enough, you become affected by everything you’ve read.
 What you’ve just done is known as doomscrolling (or doomsurfing).
-This is not an entirely new phenomenon, though it’s gained prominence during the pandemic.
+This phenomenon is not entirely new, though it’s gained prominence during the pandemic.

 Yes, it’s good to be updated about the goings-on in the world.
-However, there’s only so much that you can take in before it becomes detrimental to your mental health.
+However, there’s only so much you can take in before it harms your mental health.
 One way to combat doomscrolling is to limit news consumption.
 Designate a time of day when you can catch up and set a time limit.
 Another thing you can do is to get your news from a maximum of three reliable sources only.

-Most of us go through our social media before we sleep or within minutes after we wake up.
+Most of us go through our social media before we sleep or within minutes of waking up.
 Thus, just like doomscrolling, schedule a time when you allow yourself to go on social media.
-Make use of the digital health apps on your phone to keep track of your usage and set a time limit.
+Use the digital health apps on your phone to keep track of your usage and set a time limit.
 Spend more time on physical activities such as exercise or habits that stimulate your brain, like reading.
 Turn off your social media notifications.

-If you find yourself falling back into your normal routine, perhaps you’re more addicted to social media than you realise.
+If you fall back into your normal routine, perhaps you’re more addicted to social media than you realise.
 What you can do is go on a social media detox.
 Decide how long you want the detox to be, sign out from your social media accounts, and delete the apps.

 You may encounter those days when you’re extremely stressed and too tired to deal with anything.
-Perhaps you’re on the verge of burnout, and you don’t even realise it.
-When you feel like you’re not yourself, it might be time for you to take a mental health day: a quick break from work or school, where you can reset and recharge.
-You can either plan your mental health day in advance (if you’re allowed) or take it on the day when you’re not feeling so hot.
+Perhaps you’re on the verge of burnout and don’t even realise it.
+When you feel like you’re not yourself, it might be time to take a mental health day: a quick break from work or school where you can reset and recharge.
+You can either plan your mental health day in advance (if you’re allowed) or take it when you’re not feeling so hot.
 What if you’re in a situation where there’s no such thing as a mental health day?
 Go ahead and use your sick leave or apply for urgent leave.
 You don’t need to divulge the reason/s for taking the day off.

-Mental health does not deserve the stigma that’s long been the norm.
+Mental health doesn’t deserve the stigma that’s long been the norm.
 Mental health struggles don’t go away once today ends – and thus, mental health advocacy shouldn’t immediately disappear, too.